NFox13/MS3-Python-and-Data-centric-development/README.md

   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - If a user opts to register they are redirected to their profile page and now have options to add new recipes and log out.
   - Users that are already registered will be redirected to their profile page on logging in and will have options to add new recipes and log out.
+  - The navbar collapses to a collapsible menu on smaller devices.

 - __The landing page__